This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The highest fines imposed under the CCA include:

-- December 2019: the Federal Court ordered Volkswagen AG to pay A$125 million in penalties for breaching the Australian Consumer Law (Schedule 2, CCA) by making false representations about compliance with Australian diesel emissions standards.
-This is the highest total penalty order imposed for contraventions of the Australian Consumer Law.
+- December 2019: the Federal Court ordered Volkswagen AG to pay A$125 million in penalties for breaching the Australian Consumer Law by making false representations about compliance with Australian diesel emissions standards.
+In April 2021, Volkswagen’s appeal against this penalty was dismissed by the Full Federal Court, and in November 2021 the High Court refused special leave to appeal the penalty decision.

 - August 2019: the Federal Court ordered Japanese shipping company K-Line to pay a fine of A$34.5 million for engaging in criminal cartel conduct.
-This is the largest ever criminal fine imposed under the CCA, although is slightly lower than the A$36 million civil penalty issued to Visy in 2007 in relation to its involvement in cartel conduct.
+This is the largest ever criminal fine imposed under the CCA, although it is lower than the A$46 million civil penalty issued to Yazaki Corporation in 2018 in relation to its involvement in cartel conduct.

 Conduct occurring wholly outside Australia may come within the jurisdiction of the CCA if the contravening entity is: